Dot grid

 What are the notable open-weight and value LLMs for FP&A?

-The most practically relevant open-weight model for FP&A in mid-2026 is DeepSeek V3.2.
-At $0.28 input / $0.42 output per million tokens through the managed API, it prices at roughly 5–18× below premium-tier options while delivering competitive performance on coding, data extraction, and routine analytical tasks.
+The most practically relevant open-weight family for FP&A in mid-2026 is DeepSeek V4, which replaced the V3.2 generation.
+DeepSeek-V4-Flash prices at $0.14 input / $0.28 output per million tokens through the managed API, with V4-Pro at $0.435/$0.87 — roughly 10–70× below premium-tier options while delivering competitive performance on coding, data extraction, and routine analytical tasks.
 For bulk ETL, document parsing, or automated commentary generation at scale, the cost differential is hard to ignore.

-DeepSeek V3.2 runs on a 128K token context window, adequate for most per-document FP&A tasks but considerably shorter than the 1M windows on the premium tier.
+The V4 generation also lifted the context ceiling to 1M tokens, removing the 128K limit that constrained V3.2 for large-document work.
 It is also worth noting that DeepSeek is a Chinese AI research organization; enterprise procurement teams in regulated industries should evaluate data residency and access policy considerations before deployment.
-Kimi K2.5 (Moonshot AI) is the other open-weight model worth tracking; it runs competitive benchmarks on long-context tasks and is available via both managed API and self-hosting.
+Moonshot AI's Kimi K2 line is the other open-weight family worth tracking; it runs competitive benchmarks on long-context tasks and is available via both managed API and self-hosting.

 Open-weight models tend to have narrower enterprise support structures than Anthropic, OpenAI, and Google.
 For production deployments that will appear in board reporting or regulatory filings, the support and SLA structure of a managed enterprise agreement matters alongside model quality and pricing.
 Managed DeepSeek API access is a more practical option for most finance teams; self-hosting is viable for highly regulated environments where vendor cloud access is not permitted, but it requires engineering investment.